donaldRwilliams/BGGM/README.md

 Example
 -------

-### Hypothesis Testing
+### Exploratory Hypothesis Testing

-These methods allow for gaining evidence for both conditional depedence (*ρ* ≠ 0) and independence (*ρ* = 0).
-Note that GGMs are often thought to characterize conditional independece structures, but evidence for the null hypothesis of no effect is not (typically) assessed.
+These methods allow for gaining evidence for both conditional dependence (*ρ* ≠ 0) and independence (*ρ* = 0).
+Note that GGMs are often thought to characterize conditional independence structures, but evidence for the null hypothesis of no effect is not (typically) assessed.

 ``` r
 dat <- BGGM::bfi